planetirf/MATH130/materials/day1-intro.md

 * Content is fully online on the course website.
 * Class time is spent walking through labs and on the spot debugging / expanding on ideas and concepts.
 * After week 4 attendance is optional.
-    - This room is reserved for the entire semester for rop in R help time, short talks and additional workshops on general Data Science topics.
+    - This room is reserved for the entire semester for drop in R help time, short talks and additional workshops on general Data Science topics.
     - a.k.a "Meet and analyze data"

 ## Time Committment & Frustration